The NSCDA Presents: Women of Vision

 - Read More about Robin Woods Loucks

-Loucks went on to earn a B.A. in art and in psychology, and a Masters in Art.
-She taught Art and Gifted and Talented Education; she founded a real estate firm in the early 1970s to sell historic houses and combat white flight; she co-edited a cookbook to support the preservation of Villa Marre, a 135-year old Victorian home in Little Rock, used in filming the TV show Designing Women; and is a talented artist with works in many collections.
+Robin eventually went on to earn a degree in psychology, and a Masters in Art.
+She married, becoming Robin Woods Loucks, and had a family; taught Art Education; founded a real estate firm in the early 1970s; co-edited a cookbook to support the preservation of Villa Marre, an 1880 Victorian home used in filming the TV show Designing Women; and is an active and talented artist.

 Gail Harrity is President and Chief Operating Officer of the Philadelphia Museum of Art (PMA).
 She has also held senior positions at the Metropolitan Museum in New York and the Guggenheim New York.
 Harrity was the Guggenheim’s Project Director for planning the Frank Gehry-designed Guggenheim Museum Bilbao in Spain.
 In 2014, she presented to the public Gehry’s vision for the renewal and expansion of spaces within the PMA’s 1920s Beaux Arts building.

 Gail Harrity is very lucky (but one does make one’s own luck).
 She has been able to combine her love of fine art with her skills in the world of management and finance of large, world-class museums.
 After graduating from college and working on Capital Hill for six years, she spent a year traveling, Iran and Afghanistan, the Khyber Pass and India…., all on $2000.
 She next obtained her MBA from Yale, going directly to a seven year stint at the Metropolitan Museum of Art as its Assistant Treasurer and Chief of Budget, Planning, and Government Relations and then to the Guggenheim Museum in New York.